-A water heater can run perfectly for over 10 years without a regular maintenance plan, so we can see how most people could forget to check on their water heater.
-For that reason, our water heater professionals at Public Service Plumbers know that with only a small amount of maintenance you could easily extend the lifespan of your tank.
-This simple two-step process can be completed in only minutes.
-We recommend that you complete this maintenance process at least once a year to make sure that you have long lasting efficiency and safely from your water heater.
+A water heater can run flawlessly for over ten years without a regular maintenance plan, so we can see how most people could forget to check on their water heater.
+For that reason, the water heater professionals at Public Service Plumbers and AC know that with only a small amount of maintenance, you could easily extend the lifespan of your tank.
+You can complete this simple two-step process in only minutes!
+We recommend that you complete this maintenance process at least once a year to make sure that you have long-lasting efficiency and safely from your water heater.

 Check The Pressure-Relief Valve of Your Tank

-The first thing that our trusted water heater specialists recommend testing the pressure-relief valve located on the top or side of their water heater.
-The pressure-relief valve will open up automatically in order to prevent the tank from exploding if the pressure inside of the tank becomes too high.
+Our trusted water heater specialists recommend testing the pressure-relief valve located on the top or side of their water heater before anything else.
+The pressure-relief valve will open up automatically to prevent the tank from exploding if the pressure inside of the tank becomes too high.
 You will know that it might be time to replace your valve when it doesn’t release water if you lift the lever.
-You should be able to find a replacement valve at most common hardware stores.
+You should be able to find a replacement valve at most general hardware stores.
 Fortunately, the replacement process for your pressure-relief valve is simple:

 - Turn off the water

 - Drain the tank

 - Wrap the threads of the new valve with sealant tape

 Be sure that the shutoff valve for your cold water supply pipe is closed.
 Then turn on any hot water faucet in the house to release the pressure built up inside of your water heater’s tank.
 Afterward, leave the faucet on until you finish your replacement.
 If you have an electric heater, our team recommends that you turn off the power at your main panel.
 For gas heaters, you should turn off the control dial.